home based business ideas

 Web Design Business

-home based business ideasMany people have the desire to become web designers and it's a great career for those who love to work in detail oriented tasks.
-A good web design business is more than just some pretty graphics placed in a web page, it's understanding how to make a web site that is attractive both to web surfers and the big search engines who will decide where a web site is ranked.
+Start a web design businessMany people have the desire to become web designers and it's a great career for those who love to work in detail oriented tasks.
+A good web design business is more than just some pretty graphics placed in a web page, it's understanding how to make a web site that is attractive both to web site visitors and the big search engines who will decide where a web site is ranked.

 There are many languages you can use to build web sites but all web sites must be HTML compliant.
-This means the first thing you should do is gain a good knowledge of HTML or "Hypertext Markup Language".
-This is the language of the web.
-Once you learn the basics of this you can move on to XHTML or "Extensible Hypertext Markup Language".
-XHTML is a stricter and cleaner version of HTML and it is definitely the direction the web is going.
+This means the first thing you should do is gain a good knowledge of HTML, or better yet the latest version, XHTML or " Extensible Hypertext Markup Language".
+This is the language of the web (there are some links on this page to get you started).

-Combining HTML/XHTML and CSS
+Combining XHTML and CSS

 Some great places to start on learning about web design languages are:

-http://www.w3schools.com - top recommendation
+http://www.w3schools.com - our top recommendation

 http://www.webmonkey.com - lots of "how to" articles